fcichos/website/source/lectures/L9/overview_9.rst

 Lecture Contents
 ================

 In Lecture 9 we start to explore electromagnetic waves.
 We will not do that by solving a differential equation again, but by adding different electromagnetic waves.
+If you did not cover electromagnetic waves in other lectures, I hope you still can follow the calculations in the lecture.

 1. Plane waves
 2. Spherical waves